handihealth/c4h_livecode/docs/asthma/asthma_diary_tech_tasks.md

 }
 ````

-###C. Retrieve Patient's ehrId from Ehrscape
+###C. Retrieve Patient's ehrId from Ehrscape based on their subjectId

-We now need to retrieve the patient's internal ``ehrID`` asociated with their subjectId.
-The ehrID is a unique string which, for security resons, cannot be assoicated with the patient, if for instance their openEHR records were leaked.
+We now need to retrieve the patient's internal `ehrID` asociated with their subjectId.
+The ehrID is a unique string which, for security reasons, cannot be assoicated with the patient, if for instance their openEHR records were leaked.

-Call: Returns the EHR for the specified subject ID and namespace.
+#####Call: Returns the EHR for the specified subject ID and namespace.
 ````
 GET /rest/v1/ehr/?subjectId=63436&subjectNamespace=ehrscape
 Headers:
  Ehr-Session: {{sessionId}} //The value of the sessionId
 ````
-Return:
+#####Return:
 ````json
 {
   "ehrId": "d848f3b3-25a2-4eff-bd94-acfb425cf1d8"